A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 # Summary of The State and Revolution
 As long as the great revolutionaries are alive, the ruling classes always reward them with incessant persecutions.
-As soon as they die, an attempt is made to transform them into harmless icons to console and mystify the oppressed classes while emptying their doctrine of its revolutionary content.
-The bourgeoisie and the opportunists within the working-class movement are now agreeing to subject Marxism to such treatment, distorting its revolutionary soul and exalting what seems acceptable to the bourgeoisie.
+As soon as they die, attempts are made to transform them into harmless icons to console and mystify the oppressed classes while emptying their doctrine of its revolutionary content.
+The bourgeoisie and the opportunists within the working-class movement are now plotting to subject Marxism to such treatment, distorting its revolutionary soul and exalting what seems acceptable to the bourgeoisie.

 Since the distortions of Marxism have spread unprecedentedly, it is our task to re-establish Marx's true doctrine of the state.
 ##
 The discovery of agriculture and the urban revolution made possible the stable production of an economic surplus.
 Once this certain stage of development has been reached, society is divided into classes with irreconcilable economic interests; a class society is formed in which a small class of exploiters can systematically appropriate the labour-power of a large class of exploited.
-In order that the antagonistic classes may not destroy themselves and society in a sterile struggle, the necessity arises of a power which is, in appearance, above society and which can therefore mitigate the conflict between the classes.
-That power is the state.
+In order that the antagonistic classes may not destroy themselves and society in a sterile struggle, arises the necessity of a power which is, apparently, above society and which can therefore mitigate the conflict between the classes.
+This power is the state.

 The state is the product and manifestation of irreconcilable antagonisms between classes, and its presence is necessary to the extent that class antagonisms cannot be reconciled.
 If the reconciliation of classes were possible, the state could neither arise nor continue to exist.
 ##